-Currency 2020 AED'000 2019 AED'000
+Currency 2021 AED'000 2020 AED'000

-USD 851,809 837,330

-EUR 11,786 8,236

-JPY 21,217 17,782
+USD EUR JPY 761,893 8,313 1,116 851,809 11,786 21,217

-884,812 863,348
+771,322 884,812

 The Bank expects that retail products will be amended in a uniform way.
-However, the Bank expects to participate in bilateral negotiations with the counterparties in its bespoke products, such as loans and advances issued to corporates.
-The Bank expects to begin amending the contractual terms of its existing floating-rate assets in 2021; however, the exact timing will vary depending on the extent to which standardized language can be applied across certain loan types and the extent of bilateral negotiations between the Bank and loan counterparties.
+However, the Bank expects to participate in bilateral negotiations with the counterparties in its bespoke products, such as Concentration of credit risk by industry issued to corporates.
+The Bank expects to begin amending the contractual terms of its existing floating-rate assets in 2022; however, the exact timing will vary depending on the extent to which standardized language can be applied across certain loan types and the extent of bilateral negotiations between the Bank and loan counterparties.